Call for FM Holyrood answers as tycoon says she rushed through ferry fiasco contract for political gain

 And he said that he believed the decision to to overrule advice from experts and sign off the contract was made by the First Minister along with then transport minister Derek Mackay.

-Scottish Conservatives have demanded the First Minister appear before the Scottish Parliament on Tuesday to answer the "extraordinary claims" of Mr McColl.
+Scottish Conservatives have demanded the First Minister appear before the Scottish Parliament on Tuesday to answer what they called the "extraordinary claims" of Mr McColl.

 Caledonian Maritime Assets Limited (CMAL), the state-controlled firm that owns and procures CalMac’s ferries wanted to pull out of the contract weeks after the Ferguson Marine was named as the preferred bidder.